maikelbos0/VDT.Core.Blazor.DragAndDropList/src/VDT.Core.Blazor.DragAndDropList/README.md

   this event to handle the reordering of your list

 Please note that reordering must be done in client code since the component should not change its input property `Items`.
-To handle reordering you can either perform manual switching using the `OriginalItemIndex` and `NewItemIndex` properties of the event arguments parameter, or use the `IList<T>.Reorder` with the event arguments.
+To handle reordering you can either perform manual switching using the `Item`, `OriginalItemIndex`, `NewItemIndex` and `IndexDelta` properties of the event arguments parameter, or use the
+`IList<TItem>.Reorder` extension method.
+If a reordering action needs to be reverted, you can use the `IList<TItem>.RevertOrder` extension method.

+If you need to know when a drag and drop action is initiated, you can also subscribe to the `OnDragItem` event, which provides an object of type
+`DragItemEventArgs<TItem>` with `Item` and `OriginalItemIndex` properties.

 ### Example